gto76/python-cheatsheet/README.md

 ```

 ### Hashable
 **Hashable object needs both hash() and eq() methods and it's hash value should never change.
-Objects that compare equal must have the same hash value, meaning default hash() that returns `id(self)` will not do.
+Objects that compare equal must have the same hash value, meaning default hash() that returns `'id(self)'` will not do.
 That is why Python automatically makes classes unhashable if you only implement eq().**

 ```python
 class MyHashable: